lupus117/node-foundry-tunnel/README.md

 After the initial setup, in my experience it should be no problem to run the subsequent backups while foundry is active.
 There will be a few warnings for files currently used by Foundry, however it seems those are files which you already have a backup of from the initial backup so its no issue.
 If you want to be 100% on a backup you can always take down the foundry container before backing up.

+#### Commands to help me

+get into the terminal of faster-whisper docker exec -it faster-whisper /bin/bash

+#### faster-whisper
+In case I wish to convert audio recordings from dnd sessions on with the craig bot, I get an audio file per participant in the call.
+I can then convert those into text using faster-whisper. doing this is somewhat more complex but I'll try and make it simple.

+##### Dev log
+Getting faster whisper working was difficult because I had to figure out how to run it as well as parse large files.
+If I wanted to upload long files, like is usual for dnd, It proved problematic as the memory filled up so fast and it was killed by linux before anything could happen.

+I worked alongside my research partner (chatgpt) and used what I know of python, programming and docker to figure out a solution.
+What I arrived on is splitting the audio  file into smaller files.
+The first solution I came accross was using a python library to split it into several pieces.
+However that option did not work due to the large filesizes being loaded into memory.
+The goal is to have a lightwheight container after all that does not vaccuum all resources.

+After research, using a stream with the FFMPEG library and cut it into smaller sizes as you process without loading it all seemed to do the trick.

+The plan was to take all the mp3 files in a folder, one by one segment them, transcribe them, delete the segmented temp files and name them according to the desired session name + file name.
+The file name of the seperate .mp3 files will be the player name.

+When it goes through and gives all the seperate trancript files, its a relatively easy step to combine them into one and sort by time.
+Then its just last polishes of files.